 An inside view

-From then on, I’ve had major Burning Man envy.
+From that moment on, I’ve had major Burning Man envy.
 I really want to go, even though I’m pale, ginger and hate dust.
-However I feel like it’s one of those once in a lifetime experiences you can only truly appreciate in reality.

 Check out this video and see what I mean: